-The Irish playwright George Bernard Shaw, when asked by an impertinent inquisitor why he was a vegetarian, spiritedly replied, "Oh, come ...!
-That boot is on the other leg.
-Why should you call me to account for eating decently?
-If I battened on the scorched corpses of animals, you might well ask me why I did that".
-Nothing New Under the Sun Vegan eating might be a new idea to you, but it's old hat to millions of people around the world who can attest to the delights of a plant-based diet.
+Nothing New Under the Sun

+Vegan eating might be a new idea to you, but it's old hat to the millions of people around the world who can attest to the delights of a plant-based diet.
 Vegetarian traditions go back thousands of years - a number of ancient Greek philosophers, including Pythagoras and Plutarch, were vegetarian, as was the original Renaissance man, Leonardo da Vinci, and the modern genius Albert Einstein.
 The first vegetarian society in the UK was founded in 1847.
-Buddhists and Hindus have been eating vegetarian for millennia, and Buddhists are credited with inventing tofu, soya milk and mock meats thousands of years ago - these foods have stood the test of time and graced emperors' tables.
+Buddhists and Hindus have been eating vegetarian for millennia, and Buddhists are credited with inventing tofu, soya milk, and mock meats thousands of years ago - these foods have stood the test of time and graced emperors' tables.

 What Do Vegans Eat?

-Vegans eat pretty much anything and everything as long as it didn't come from an animal (ie, meat, eggs and dairy products).
-Think about it - there are only a handful of meats that most people eat: chicken, fish, beef, turkey and pork.
-Then consider all the plant-based foods out there: beans, tomatoes, avocados, peas, pineapples, rice, almonds, blueberries, chickpeas, peppers, oats, pumpkins, potatoes, spinach, oranges, corn, mangoes, beets, carrots, broccoli, cauliflower, eggplant, peanuts, grapes, lentils, courgettes, walnuts, olives, bananas, coconuts, cashews, peaches, chocolate (!) and on and on and on.
+Vegans eat pretty much anything and everything as long as it didn't come from an animal (i.e. meat, eggs, and dairy "products").
+Think about it - there are only a handful of meats that most people eat: chicken, fish, beef, lamb, turkey, and pork.
+Then, consider all the plant-derived foods out there: beans, tomatoes, avocados, peas, pineapples, rice, almonds, blueberries, chickpeas, peppers, oats, pumpkins, potatoes, spinach, oranges, corn, mangoes, beetroots, carrots, broccoli, cauliflowers, aubergines, peanuts, grapes, lentils, courgettes, walnuts, olives, bananas, coconuts, cashews, peaches, chocolate (!), and on and on and on.

 Think about the foods that you eat every day.
-Then think about how they could be "veganised".
-Beef burritos become bean burritos, pasta with meat sauce becomes pasta with marinara sauce, chilli con carne becomes chilli non carne, etc. Lots of foods can easily be veganised with simple substitutions of soya milk, vegan margarine, tofu or faux chicken or beef.
-You're probably already eating lots of vegan foods, such as oatmeal, guacamole, hummus, chips and salsa, vegetable soups, fruit smoothies, Italian and Thai dishes and many others, without realising it.
-One and Done If there were one thing you could do to save animals, protect the environment and slash your risk of falling victim to many of the UK's top killers, would you do it?
-Going vegan will do all that - and more.
-It may also help you save money on your supermarket bill and expand your culinary horizons as you explore exotic new cuisines.
-Oh, yeah, and it tastes great, too!
-So are you ready to head out to the supermarket?
-Read this starter kit first: it's packed with recipes, nutrition information, shopping tips and other advice on how and why to embrace kind cuisine.
+Then, imagine ways that they could be "veganised".
+Beef burritos become bean burritos, pasta with meat sauce becomes pasta with tomato sauce, chilli con carne becomes chilli non carne, etc. Lots of foods can easily be veganised with simple substitutions of soya milk, vegan margarine, tofu, or vegan chicken or beef.
+You're probably already eating lots of vegan foods, such as porridge, guacamole, houmous, tortilla chips and salsa, vegetable soups, fruit smoothies, some Italian and Thai dishes, and many others, without realising it.

-Easy Ways to Make the Transition Veganise your favourite dishes.
+Easy Ways to Make the Transition

+Veganise your favourite dishes.

 Any recipe can be made vegan.
 Really!
-Usually, all it takes is a simple swap, such as using beans or faux minced beef instead of meat or using puréed bananas in place of eggs in baked goods.
-To get started, think about what you currently eat.
-Many of your favourite foods are probably already vegan, such as hummus, bean burritos and marmite on toast.
-If you enjoy spaghetti and meatballs, try spaghetti and mock meatballs.
-If chicken salad is one of your lunchtime staples, "veganise" it with faux chicken and vegan mayonnaise.
+Usually, all it takes is a simple swap, such as using beans or vegan mince instead of meat or using puréed bananas in place of eggs in baked goods.

+Many of your favourite foods are probably already vegan, such as houmous, bean burritos, and Marmite on toast.
+If you enjoy spaghetti and meatballs, try spaghetti and vegan meatballs.
+If chicken salad is one of your lunchtime staples, make it with vegan chicken and egg-free mayonnaise.